 Natalie has many years experience working for the NHS within multidisciplinary teams alongside physiotherapists, occupational therapists, specialist nurses and consultant neurologists.
 During this time she has worked as a Senior Specialist, co-ordinating SLT community neurological rehabilitation teams.
 Natalie has worked in a variety of settings within the community including client’s homes, residential homes, outpatient clinics and specialist rehab units and within acute settings including intensive care, rehabilitation and general hospital wards.

 She completed her MA in Evidence Based Practice at Middlesborough University in 2009 as well as lecturing in nursing degrees at Wolverhampton University.
 A special interest in Parkinson’s led to her completing post graduate training at London City University, to provide Lee Silvermann Voice Therapy (LSVT).
-Currently Natalie is also a committee member of the West Midlands Clinical Excellence Network (CEN) helping to organise conferences and study days for other speech and language therapists.
+Natalie was an active committee member of the Central Neuro Clinical Excellence Network (CEN) helping to organise conferences and study days for other speech and language therapists, which she now attends regularly.

 Natalie prides herself in providing treatment that is functional and evidence based, with an aim to help others achieve their potential.
 She is a member of the Royal College of Speech and Language Therapy (RCSLT), The Association of Speech and Language Therapists in Independent Practice (ASLTIP) and is registered with the Health Professions Council (HPC).